ashleyfarrugia89/dremio-deployer/README.md

 ## Pre-requisite

 - Azure Subscription with owner privileges
+- Create an Azure storage account (see [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) for details) - this is required for Terraform state backup.
-- Create an Azure Enterprise Application with:
+- Create an Azure Enterprise Application (EA) with:
   <details>
     <summary markdown="span">API Permissions set for User Impersonation on Azure Storage</summary>
     <ol>